Plutoberth/python-launch-library/docs/source/Modules.rst

 Exceptions
 ----------

-The library attempts to not leak any exceptions except the regular Python ones, like ValueError and KeyError.
+The library attempts not to leak any exceptions except the regular Python ones, like ValueError and KeyError.

 .. automodule:: launchlibrary.exceptions
+   :members:
    :undoc-members:
    :show-inheritance: